renaissance-publishing/renaissance/content/chapters/32-monsters-animals-and-npcs.md

 A *Bahla* is a small animal much like a rabbit — except that it's larger, about the size of a large cat; wooly like a sheep; and more social and docile.
 Bahla live in groups of 9 to 12; some kinds of bahla live in burrows, while others live in larger flocks.
 Washers often kept bahlas as pets, and herded them for wool and meat; after the loss of their homeland, some washers carried the creatures into exile in the Protectorate.
+Populations of wiled Bahla still roam in the hilly uplands of the western Ruby Plane.

 | COG | COO | INT | SAV | SOM  | WIL |
 | --- | --- | --- | --- | ---- | --- |